 If you haven’t been to this quintessential seaside town, consider planning your next trip here.
 With the recent addition of two boutique hotels, now's the perfect time to visit.

-What to see: If it’s raining (or if you’re sick of the beach), head to Asbury Lanes, a bowling alley and concert venue owned by New Jersey’s own Bruce Springsteen.
+What to see: If it’s raining (or if you’re sick of the beach), head to Asbury Lanes, a bowling alley and concert venue that's often frequented by New Jersey native Bruce Springsteen.
 If you’re more of a gamer, you won’t want to skip out on the new Silver Ball Museum Arcade.
 When it's time to dine, check out Pascal & Sabine’s for its French-inspired fare (main courses from $17), or the seafood-focused Iron Whale (opening soon).
-After your meal, stop by some of the shops and live music venues that have opened within the last few years (hello, Wonder Bar and The Stone Pony).
+After your meal, stop by some of the shops and live music venues that have ruled the town for decades (hello, Wonder Bar and The Stone Pony).

 Where to stay: Asbury Hotel debuted in 2016 with a rooftop lounge, pool, and overall sleek design that's new to the Jersey shore (rates from $92 per night, depending on the season).
 Next up: Asbury Ocean Club (a hotel, beach club, and private residence; contact property directly for rates).